kryoseu/homelab/kubernetes/apps/base/wireguard/README.md

 In addition, I ran into the same issue described [here](https://github.com/jodevsa/wireguard-operator/issues/148).
 Worked around it by changing the service to NodePort.

+If the Flux deployment fails, deploying via the manifest provided on [wireguard-operator](https://github.com/jodevsa/wireguard-operator) should work.

 # Client Installation

 ## Getting private key of peer: